charlesnama/Python/README.md

 # Python
-Everything January 2022 python short web apps
+Dedicating the month of January to building 15 Python web apps